RangerSix/TrueNAS2Windows/TrueNAS2Windows.md

 First: You need 2 NICs on your windows pc.
 One for your internet access and one for the connection to the NAS.
 And of course a ethernet cable that will reach your nas machine.
 ---
 Why?!
 1. SPEED.
-2.Isolation from Web (well,mostly).
+2. Isolation from Web (well,mostly).
 3. SPEED.
 You will get great speed using 2.5Gbs NICs.
 ISOs that took mins now take seconds.
 ---
 Lets start with the NAS: